What It Tastes Like

 Sweetness

-See the sweetness guide.
+See sweetness guide.

 Milk